csc301-winter-2019/resources/d1/iteration-XX.plan.md

  * How are people held accountable for attending meetings, completing action items?
 Is there a moderator or process?

 Conflict Resolution:
- * List atleast three team scenarios/conflicts you discussed in lecture and how you decided you will resolve them.
+ * List at least three team scenarios/conflicts you discussed in lecture and how you decided you will resolve them.
 Indecisions?
 Non-responsive team members?
-Other scenarios you can think of? etc.
+And other scenarios you can think of.

 #### Events